Widen the Resonance at Ultra-High Energies: Novel Probes of Neutrino Self-interactions in the High-Mass Regime: Conclusion

 Cosmic messengers play a central role in probing new physics beyond the standard model.
 This is because they provide experimental conditions far beyond the reach of laboratory experiments and serve as a link between laboratory discoveries of new fundamental physics and its role in the Universe, where many new physics motivations originate.
 On the other hand, neutrino self-interactions are well-motivated by nonzero neutrino masses, which typically require introducing new mediators that pass new forces between neutrinos.
 These $\nu$SI have rich phenomena in particle physics, astrophysics, and cosmology, and have been a vibrant subject in recent years.

 In this work, we extend the ``widening the resonance'' concept to ultrahigh-energy neutrinos and probe an uncharted region of parameter space of $\nu$SI in the high-mass regime.
 The incoming UHE neutrinos scatter off the relativistic CNB due to $\nu$SI, leading to distortions of the UHE neutrino spectra.
 The relativistic CNB exhibits a broad spectrum rather than the $\delta$-function-like spectrum of the non-relativistic CNB; this broadens the resonance of $\nu$SI and significantly enhances the spectral distortion.
+This feature requires that the lightest neutrino species is relativistic.
+Given that the CNB temperature $T=1.9$ K, the relativistic assumption corresponds to $m_{1}$ or $m_3\lesssim 1.6\times 10^{-4}$ eV for normal or inverted mass ordering, respectively.
+Such an assumption is well compatible with neutrino oscillation data, well motivated in theories that predict one massless neutrino (e.g., the minimal seesaw model), and favored by recent DESI's limits on neutrino masses from cosmology~\cite{DESI:2024mwx}.

-Meanwhile, we provide a semi-analytic framework to calculate the cosmogenic UHE neutrino production, avoiding computationally intensive simulations and precise enough for phenomenology studies.
+In addition to the feature of widened resonance, we also provide a semi-analytic framework to calculate the cosmogenic UHE neutrino production, avoiding computationally intensive simulations and precise enough for phenomenology studies.
 This framework, which significantly simplifies the computation, can be directly applied to future phenomenology studies.

 We solve the Boltzmann equations that govern the neutrino propagation, which reveal the spectrum distortion.
 Then, we use GRAND, a future powerful UHE neutrino detector, to probe such distorted spectra.
 Using proper likelihood analyses, we derive our projected sensitivities.
 The widened resonance provides key advantages: it affects a wider range of UHE neutrino spectra, yielding greater statistics and overcoming the potential energy-resolution limitation.
 Our sensitivities with optimistic UHE neutrino fluxes show that GRAND can probe the $\nu$SI mediator with MeV-GeV masses with couplings down to $g\sim 10^{-3}$, corresponding to $G_X\sim 10 G_{\rm F}$.
 Our sensitivities with pessimistic flux are weaker by a factor of 2--5 in the $\nu_\tau$-philic-coupling case and 10--50 in the universal-coupling case.
 Overall, our sensitivities lead to improvements of up to two orders of magnitude over current constraints, as well as significant gains with respect to the non-relativistic CNB case.